DIVERSITY · INCLUSION

 Our Diverse Leadership

-Celebrating its 104th year of professional client service, Taylor Porter has assembled what is arguably one of the most diverse management teams of any law firm operating in Louisiana.
-Charged with the responsibility of developing and implementing firm policy, Taylor Porter’s nine-member Executive Committee includes among its ranks two women and one African-American male.
+Celebrating its 110th year of professional client service, Taylor Porter has assembled what is arguably one of the most diverse management teams of any law firm operating in Louisiana.
+Charged with the responsibility of developing and implementing firm policy, Taylor Porter’s nine-member Executive Committee includes among its ranks two women.
 The members of our Executive Committee are elected from all levels of partnership.

-Practice Team Leaders – Several women attorneys lead our practice area groups, including, Vicki Crochet, Labor and Employment; and Anne Crochet, Environmental Regulatory and Litigation.
+- Practice Team Leaders – Several women attorneys lead our practice area groups, including, Vicki Crochet, Labor and Employment; Anne Crochet, Environmental Regulatory and Litigation; and Barrye Miyagi, Medicare Secondary Payer Compliance.

-Influential Women in Business and Top 40 Under 40 – Vicki Crochet and Nancy Dougherty have been recognized among the most “Influential Women in Business,” while Katia Bowman, Leslie Daniel, Kathryn Goodson, Amy Lambert and Amy Lowe have been selected among the “Top 40 Under 40,” by the Greater Baton Rouge Business Report, for their professional careers and community contributions.
+- Influential Women in Business and Top 40 Under 40 – Vicki Crochet and Nancy Dougherty have been recognized among the most “Influential Women in Business,” while Katie Goodson, Amy Lambert and Amy Groves Lowe have been selected among the “Top 40 Under 40,” by the Greater Baton Rouge Business Report, for their professional careers and community contributions.

-Bar Leadership – Our attorneys remain active in leadership roles in the legal profession.
-Preston Castille formerly served as President of the Baton Rouge Bar Association.
-Amy Lambert serves as current Secretary of the BRBA, and Erin Sayes Kenny is an elected council member of the BRBA Young Lawyers Section.
+- Bar Leadership – Our attorneys remain active in leadership roles in the legal profession.
+Amy Lambert formerly served as President of the Baton Rouge Bar Association.

 Our Emphasis on Diversity Recruiting